relaybox/relaybox-client-js/README.md

 If you find any issues, please report them [here](https://github.com/relaybox/relaybox-client-js/issues) or contact support@relaybox.net.

+## @relaybox/client

+The purpose of this library is to enable seamless integration between your client-side applications and RelayBox's realtime services.

 ## Install the Client SDK Library

 In order to connect to RelayBox you first need to install the client library SDK.
 The library is made available via the NPM registry.